 The logo is designed in the spirit of retro-futurism, which is characteristic of American cars in the latter half of the 20th century.
 Its curved lines and sharp edges symbolize high speed, engine power, and aerodynamics, always at the forefront of Firebird’s design philosophy.

-The Firebird was renowned as a car capable of conquering roads with its powerful engine and bold design.
+The Firebird was renowned for its powerful engine and bold design, capable of conquering roads.
 Inspiration for the brand’s name came from mythology: the flaming bird that rises from the ashes perfectly reflects the spirit of American engineering and the drive to create something innovative and exceptional.

 Fonts and Colors